Skip to content

 This training module discusses how to assess, support, and plan for the complex communications needs of some students with visual impairment.

-This training discusses how to modify the environment and materials for more effective access to literacy and communication for students.
+This self-paced tutorial discusses how to modify the environment and materials for more effective access to literacy and communication for students.

 This training module demonstrates how to select and use the best iPad apps for students with visual impairments and other disabilities.